Constitution of Sarawak: Provisions under the Malaysian federal constitution

 During the 1966 Sarawak constitutional crisis, the Malaysian federal government declared a state of emergency in Sarawak.
 Using emergency powers, the federal parliament passed the Emergency (Federal Constitution and Constitution of Sarawak) Act, 1966 which enabled the federal government to unilaterally amend the constitution of Sarawak without obtaining the approval of the Governor of Sarawak.
 This amendment gave power to the governor of Sarawak Abang Haji Openg to convene a Council Negri meeting and dismiss the chief minister Stephen Kalong Ningkan by passing a vote of no confidence during the sitting.

 To prevent the dissolution of the Council Negri way too early before a direct election is feasible in Sarawak, the [Federal] Constitution (Amendment) Act, 1968 was enacted.
 This amendment enabled the Council Negri to extend its tenure until 1969 Malaysian general election.
 However, racial riots broke out on 13 May, which interrupted the general election.
-After the 13 May incident, Malaysian parliament passed [Federal] Constitution (Amendment) Act, 1971, that empowers Dewan Rakyat (House of Representatives) to pass laws restricting freedom of speech touching the special position of the Malays, the sovereignty of the rulers, the national language (Malay), and constitutional provisions on citizenship.
+After the 13 May incident, Malaysian parliament passed [Federal] Constitution (Amendment) Act, 1971, that empowers Dewan Rakyat (House of Representatives) to pass laws restricting freedom of speech touching the special position of the Malays and natives of Sabah and Sarawak, the sovereignty of the rulers, the national language, and constitutional provisions on citizenship.
 Speeches delivered in Dewan Rakyat itself and all state legislative assemblies in the country (including Council Negri of Sarawak) were not exempted from this law.

 On 13 July 1976, all the Sabah and Sarawak MPs supported the Malaysian parliament bill which downgraded both the states from being equal partners to Malaya as a whole to one of the 13 states in the federation by amending Article 1(2) of the Federal constitution.

-On 27 August 1976, Malaysia Act Constitution (Amendment) Act 1976 was passed where Articles 161C and 161D were repealed.
+On 27 August 1976, the Constitution (Amendment) Act 1976 was passed where Articles 161C and 161D were repealed.
 Both Articles described the non-prominence of Islam in Sarawak.
 The repeal of 161C allowed the passing of laws that enable special financial provisions to establish and maintain Muslim institutions or Muslim education in Sarawak without the consent of the governor of Sarawak.
 The repeal of Article 161D removed the two-thirds majority requirement in the Council Negri to pass laws that restrict the propagation of other religions to Muslims.
 The removal of these two Articles upholds Islam as the religion of the federation as enshrined under Article 3 of the federal constitution and removed the barriers to the propagation of Islam in Sarawak.